nagoodman/embedding-tutorials/tutorials/data-barn-delights/preso/preso.md

 marp: true
 theme: default
 paginate: true
-title: Introduction to AI Embeddings
+title: Math, Magic, and Meaning
 description: A deep dive into embeddings—what they are, how they came to be, and their powerful applications.
 style: |
   .columns {